 Located in picturesque Tiergartnerplatz, I definitely recommend a visit to the Albrecht Durer House.
 Albrecht Durer is Nuremberg’s native son, born and buried there.
 He’s perhaps the greatest German painter in history.

-Opened in 2001, the Documentation Center in Congress Hall is a modern museum that shines a harrowing light on the insane
+Opened in 2001, the Documentation Center in Congress Hall is a modern museum.
+It shines a harrowing light on the insane megalomania of the Nazi party.